felix-eriksson/gtm-automation-engine/src/media_generation/README.md

 The media generation layer makes it possible to:

-- Render fully customized video narratives per prospect or account
-- Replace any variable that can be expressed in an After Effects template
+- Generate one-to-one personalized videos at one-to-many scale
 - Encode complex stories, explanations, or presentations into video
-- Scale high-effort creative output without manual rendering work
+- Adapt messaging, visuals, and structure per prospect or account
+- Use video as a serious GTM channel, not a novelty

-Personalization is not limited to greetings or overlays — it is constrained only by:
+Personalization is not limited to greetings or static overlays.
+It is constrained only by:
 1. What is designed into the After Effects template
-2. What data can be sourced upstream
+2. What structured data is available upstream

 ---

 ## Personalization Model (Important)

-This system is **not “magic video AI.”**
+This system is not limited to visual or text-based personalization.

-Instead, it follows a deterministic and highly reliable model:

-> If something can be defined as a variable in After Effects
-> and populated from structured data,
-> it can be personalized at scale.
+Voice and speaker representation are first-class variables in the rendering pipeline.

+If a speaker’s voice model exists and speech content can be generated from structured data, the system can programmatically generate spoken audio and synchronized talking-head video at scale.

 This includes (but is not limited to):

 - Company name, logo, and brand colors
 - Industry- or segment-specific copy
 - Screenshots, profiles, or visual references
-- Narrative paths based on account attributes
+- Narrative paths based on account or lead attributes
 - Different video structures for different GTM motions

-The depth of personalization is driven by **template design**, not guesswork.
+- **AI-generated voice modeled on a specific real speaker**
+- **Speaker-specific tone, pacing, and delivery patterns**
+- **Programmatic speech generation from upstream text inputs**
+- **Fully lip-synced talking-head video aligned to the generated speech**

+The system itself does not decide what is said or how it is framed.
+All messaging, structure, and personalization logic is defined upstream via templates and data.

+Media generation remains deterministic: it reliably renders the exact variables it is given.

 ---